Anton-beep/distributed_calculations_go/README.md

 .\calculationServer.exe
 ```

-API is available at http://localhost:8080/api/v1 and UI at http://localhost:3000.\
+To start more calculation servers, edit `.env` (change name `CALCULATION_SERVER_NAME`) and run `.\calculationServer.exe` in another terminal.

-You can start new calculation server by running `.\calculationServer.exe` in another terminal, if you want to configure it edit `.env`
+API is available at http://localhost:8080/api/v1 and UI at http://localhost:3000.

 # API Documentation for Storage
 Documentation is always available (without rebuild of the documentation) available at http://localhost:8080/swagger/index.html